-Third, a Williamson Act contract provides some protection against further development but it does not compel the land to be actively farmed.
-No one can compel a property owner to fann a property if the owner chooses to cease commercial farming, including if the motivations discussed above come into play.
+Third, a Williamson Act contract provides some protection against further development but it does not compel the land to be actively fanned.
+No one can compel a property owner to farm a property if the owner chooses to cease commercial fanning, including if the motivations discussed above come into play.